faber-1/c-thru-jvm/README.md

-# C-through JVM Bytecode parser
+# C-thru JVM Bytecode parser

 Hello!
 Welcome to my little parser project.
 I am implementing a parser for Java class files in C to process them into the different components of a class file.
 There's a chance I try to turn this to a full bytecode interpreter for JVM, but that's something I will decide later.